-We emphasize that our bipartite graph representation effectively addresses the limitations of the complete or \emph{k-NN} graph representations mentioned above.
-First, the node and edge feature dimensions are invariant to the number of markets and products, allowing the design of a size-agnostic policy network, such that it can be flexibly adapted to TPP instances of varying sizes.
-Second, the bipartite graph explicitly characterizes the relations between markets and products through the edges connecting market nodes and product nodes.
-The message-passing along edges can effectively capture the relational information between markets and products, which is useful for the decision tasks.
+We emphasize that our bipartite graph representation effectively addresses the limitations of the complete or \emph{k-NN} graph representations discussed above.
+First, the dimensions of node and edge features are invariant to the number of markets and products, enabling the design of a size-agnostic policy network, such that it can be flexibly adapted to TPP instances of varying sizes.
+Second, the bipartite graph explicitly characterizes the relations between markets and products through edges connecting the market nodes and product nodes.
+The message-passing along edges can effectively capture the relational information between markets and products, which is important to the decision tasks.